Office of the Registrar

 Current and former students can view and print their unofficial transcripts through the Self Service Student Planning tool.
 Once logged in with the same network credentials used for the Portal, enter "Student Planning", click on the “Academics” menu at the top of the page and then select “Unofficial Transcript”.
 You will be able to download a PDF immediately.

 Unofficial transcripts may also be obtained from the Office of the Registrar for those without a network account.
 While we do not charge a fee for unofficial transcripts, we do still require a written request with the student’s authorizing signature for the security of your student data.
 Email firstname.lastname@example.org for assistance.

 UArts now offers certified electronic diplomas in addition to the standard physical diploma following graduation from a degree program.
 This electronic diploma cannot be printed but can be shared with others.
 It can be opened in any PDF compatible application except for editing software such as Adobe Illustrator or Photoshop.
 The authenticity of an electronic diploma from the University of the Arts can be validated using this tool.

 If your diploma has been lost, you may request a replacement.
 Your new diploma will be issued by "the University of the Arts" even if degree was received from a predecessor institution.
 All signatures appearing on the diploma will be those of current University officials and will be printed using current diploma style.
 If you have questions, please contact us prior to submitting your request.

 - Physical diploma - $50

 - Electronic diploma - free!

 Please allow one to two weeks for production of a replacement diploma.
-Your request should be submitted by email and must contain the following:
+Your request should be submitted by email prior to making payment and must contain the following:

 - Name under which you attended the University or any predecessor institutions